“Where can I find certificate iv in training and assessment workbook answers”

 1. Finding Answers in the Learner Guides — Your TAE40116 Cheat Sheet

-The first tip to make your course much simpler is to take advantage of your Learner Guides.
-There are specially created Learner Guides and learning programs for each cluster that you are free to use as a student of Inspire Education during your training.
+The first tip to make your course much simpler is to take advantage of your Learner Guides to fulfil the assessment criteria.
+There are specially created Learner Guides and learning programs/course materials for each cluster that you are free to use as a student of Inspire Education during your training.

 The Learner Guides can be downloaded as soon as you have access to the Inspire Education student portal.
 You will receive your login details for this portal as soon as your enrolment is processed and commence training for the course.

 Once you have the Learner Guides, it’s easy to find the section you need.
-The Learner Guides include a table of contents page that you can use to navigate to relevant sections quickly and easily.
+The Learner Guides include a table of contents page that you can use to navigate to relevant sections quickly and easily and breeze through the assessment process.

 You can also search the document by pressing CTRL + F on your keyboard and type keywords related to your question to find the right section or page.
 Consider this activity your shortcut for any information you need.